15 Exciting Things To Do In Roanoke and Virginia’s Blue Ridge Mountains

 Ready for a different perspective of the Fall Foliage?

-Just off the Blue Ridge Parkway at Milepost 115, Explore Park features hundreds of acres of rolling hills, pristine woodlands, hiking trails, river frontage, and outdoor adventure flying through the trees.
+Just off the Blue Ridge Parkway at Milepost 115, Explore Park features hundreds of acres of rolling hills, pristine woodlands, hiking trails, river frontage, and an aerial adventure course where you can go flying through the trees.

 We’ve been doing zipline and obstacle courses as a family since Kalyra was four, and this zipline course in Virginia’s Blue Ridge was one of the best we have done.
 There are four courses of various levels with an age limit of seven.